Find Your Place to Connect

 Collapse All

-Meets Tuesdays from 8:00-9:00 AM in Room 122
+Meets Tuesdays from 8:00-9:00 AM the Church Library

-Please purchase the book beforehand from your vendor of choice
+Please purchase the book beforehand from your vendor of choice.

 Discussion facilitated by Jim Fielder,